eclipse/vorto/docs/tutorials/create_dsl_that_extend_vorto_dsl.md

 Remember to set your network connection (if you have proxies) in Eclipse
 >Window > Preferences > General > Network Connection

+Remember to set your Maven settings file if you need special Maven configuration to reach external Maven repositories.
+>Window > Preferences > Maven > User Settings

 **Import all Vorto projects in Eclipse**

 >File > Import > Maven > Existing Maven Project